kivancozogul/dsa210-project/README.md

 ### Research Questions:
 **Does the evolution of positional play (specifically the increase in 3-point attempts by all positions) correlate with higher total game scores over the NBA's history (2010-2025)?**

+**To what extent has the traditional definition of the "Center" position blurred into "Forward" roles due to the increase in shooting volume?**

 **Do 3 point shot attempts have correlation with higher game scores between 2010-2025?**